* Pavilion cancels loading of U.S. cargo but pays for it

 * Sell tenders from Angola, PNG, Australia and Indonesia

-* Lower spot prices stoke Indian demand
+* Lower spot prices stoke Indian demand (Adds prices for December in the third paragraph; updates first paragraph and headline)

 Prices for January delivery to Northeast Asia LNG-AS are estimated to be about $5.70 per million British thermal units (mmBtu), down 20 cents from last week for the same period, said several sources who are market participants.